 To prevent the spread of the disease, infected fish should be quarantined in a separate tank.
 The disease is generally treated using antibiotics.
 Consult your vet if you think your fish have this disease.

 An open wound or injury on your fish that is left untreated can often result in a bacterial disease called Septicemia.
 The disease is highly contagious and fatal.
 Infected fish can have hemorrhages on the eyes, gills, body or at the base of the fins.
 It can also result in swollen abdomens, dark coloration or the eyes of the fish popping out.
 Sometimes infected fish will also swim abnormally.

 One serious concern about Septicemia disease is that some infected fish may show no signs of the disease, yet they can potentially spread it to others in the tank.

 If you notice any changes in the behavior or appearance of your fish it is always a good idea to consult your vet.

 Ich is a common disease that can infect both freshwater and saltwater fish species.
 The disease is caused by a parasite that is capable of reproducing and multiplying rapidly.
 The most common way for the disease to enter your tank is while adding new plants, or fish and when giving Oscars live food.
 As a preventive measure you can quarantine new plants and fish in a separate tank before adding them to your Oscar fish tank.

 Symptoms of the disease include:

-As already discussed, Oscars can get very large and are also aggressive fish.
-This makes it difficult for new fish tank owners to care for them.
+As already discussed, Oscars can get very large and are also quite aggressive.
+Their size and aggression makes it difficult for new fish tank owners to care for them.
 Selecting and keeping tank mates for them is also not easy.
-Oscars need a large tank which makes it difficult for new fish tank owners to maintain.
+They need a large tank which can make it difficult for new fish tank owners to maintain.